hexa-org/policy-mapper/README.md

 # Hexa Policy Mapper Project

-The Hexa Policy-Mapper Project provides an sdk for provisioning and mapping various policy systems into a common policy format known as [IDQL](https://github.com/hexa-org/policy/blob/main/specs/IDQL-core-specification.md).
+The Hexa Policy-Mapper Project provides administrative tools and development libraries for provisioning and mapping various policy systems into a common policy format known as [IDQL](https://github.com/hexa-org/policy/blob/main/specs/IDQL-core-specification.md).

 This project provides:
 * a GOLANG SDK which can be used in open source and commercial implementations to leverage this community library.